LaMonte Wade Jr Player Props: Giants vs. Athletics

-LaMonte Wade Jr -- .200 average over his past 10 games -- will be in action for the San Francisco Giants versus the Oakland Athletics, with Ken Waldichuk on the hill, on July 25 at 9:45 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .231 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants versus the Oakland Athletics, with Freddy Tarnok on the mound, on July 26 at 9:45 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Tigers.

 LaMonte Wade Jr Game Info & Props vs. the Athletics